-17.4 CROSS-TRAINING.
+17.5 (previously 17.4) CROSS-TRAINING.

 Either by request of the employee or as directed by the Employer, the Employer will facilitate employees training with clients other than the client(s) to whom the employee currently provides services.
 The goal of cross-training is to increase the pool of employees available to provide backup and to enable employees to work additional hours on a temporary basis.